Academic Advising FAQs

 Each summer Emerson holds two summer sessions through the Department of Professional Studies and Special Programs.
 Schedules are posted in early-to-mid March.
-While there is no guarantee of what will be offered over the summer, typically a variety of General Education courses and certain core courses in most majors are available.
+While there is no guarantee of what will be offered over the summer, typically a variety of liberal arts courses and certain core courses in most majors are available.
 Taking summer courses can be helpful for students who want to make up credits, complete a double major, or graduate early.
 An added bonus is that summer courses are less expensive than tuition during the regular academic year.
 Because the summer sessions are shorter and more intensive than the fall and spring semesters, students typically take no more than two classes per session.
 Over the course of two sessions, however, a student can earn a full 16 credits.

 How long do I have to change my schedule?

 If seats remain open in a class, students can add and drop freely through the first week of the semester.
 During the second week, instructor permission is required to add a class.
 Note that it is often difficult to make changes during the second week—many instructors are unwilling to add a student if they feel too much material has been covered.
 Adding a class after the second week is extremely rare and incurs a late registration fee.
 No class may be dropped after the second week; instead students must officially withdraw from the class without a refund.